jrpotter/notebook/notes/algorithms/sorting/bubble-sort.md

 %%ANKI
 Basic
-What is maintenance of bubble sort's loop invariant?
+What is maintenance of `BUBBLE_SORT`'s loop invariant?
 Back: Each iteration puts the next least element into the sorted subarray.
 Reference: Thomas H. Cormen et al., *Introduction to Algorithms*, 3rd ed (Cambridge, Mass: MIT Press, 2009).
 <!--ID: 1707504634798-->